- Challenges in managing remote projects

 When we have an upcoming project and initiate the Inception phase, our project managers create a project charter.
 This document includes brief information about the project, such as the project's business purpose, key stakeholders, key milestones, the budget, and other details.

-Then, the project manager creates a separate feed in Jira, our task management software, and attach related documents.
+Then, the project manager creates a separate feed in Jira, our task management software, and attaches related documents.
 In such a way, all team members can access it and learn about the overall project objectives and requirements.

 We classify and determine ownership at the Discovery phase, the very beginning of our software development life cycle.
 We write down all roles and responsibilities of team members in the project specification.